ryanm2711/SCP-Documents/README.md

 To interact with the document, simply press E and read it's contents.
 Once you are finished with it, you may close the document by clicking your mouse anywhere on screen.

 ## For Developers/Curious Folk
 The reason I made this instead of just using another addon was due to how document loading was handled.
-Having loads of separate entities for each doocument felt like a headache, I decided to create my own and spare myself the torment.
+Having loads of separate entities for each document felt like a headache, I decided to create my own and spare myself the torment.

 To add a new document to your game, simply move an image with the following naming scheme documentname_documentation into materials/ryanm2711/scp_documents/